 The Bible Project’s videos are high quality and engaging.
 The combination of the audio and the visual helps aid understanding.
 The videos also include study notes, related blogs and podcasts, suggested books, and even suggested classes.
 The Bible Project encourages broad use of its content, with appropriate citations.
 Their aim is genuinely to help “everyone, everywhere” have access to the Bible.
 They know “the Bible speaks God’s word to his people” and believe it will lead people to Jesus, “who has the power to change individuals and whole communities when we let the biblical story speak for itself.”
 The projects are crowdfunded, or supported through donations.

+The Bible Project has received some criticism regarding their portrayal of the atonement.
+Some believe they do not sufficiently emphasize God’s wrath toward sin.
 As with any teaching, users are wise to evaluate what they see and hear against what the Bible actually says.
 The Bible Project’s mission is biblically sound, and it seems the content they produce is genuinely helpful in furthering people’s understanding of and engagement with God’s Word.
-Please visit their website to check out the videos and other resources for yourself: https://thebibleproject.com/.
+Please visit their website to check out their videos and other resources for yourself: https://thebibleproject.com.